 Adaptive decisioning continuously increases the accuracy of its decisions by learning from each response to an action.
 For example, if a customer is offered and then accepts a product, the likelihood that customers with a similar profile also accept that offer increases slightly.
-The mathematical expressions of these probabilities in the model are automatically updated after each positive or negative response.
+The mathematical expressions of these probabilities in the model are regularly updated.